Stono/ioredis-encrypted/README.md

   - hset/hget
   - hgetall

+All other commands __still work__, they blind proxy through to ioredis, they just won't store encrypted data.

 More will be coming, when I have time.
 Open to pull requests too ;)

 ## Examples